Our flagship program for rising young leaders

 Location: Philadelphia Suburbs

-Nestled in beautiful Langhorne, PA (Bucks County), the John Jay Institute calls Fairview Manor, a majestic Tudor-style home built in 1888, its home.
+Nestled in beautiful Langhorne, PA (Bucks County), the John Jay Institute has two beautiful homes: Fairview Manor, on the outskirts of Cairn University, is a majestic Tudor-style mansion circa 1888, while Gillam Manor-less than a mile away from Fairview-is a beatifully restored 1908 manor home.
 With Philadelphia just a 30-minute drive or train ride away, there is no better location in the world to study the ideas and traits that shape great societies.
-From the beginning, fellows are immersed in one of the great political and cultural centers in world history.
+From the beginning, Fellows are immersed in one of the great political and cultural centers in world history.
 Our campus provides a tranquil spot in which to focus on personal development during the week.

 To learn more about the program, scroll down.
 You can also find out more by reading the Frequently Asked Questions below.